davidgabrielyan/Cutlify-API/README.md

 ## ✨The application is currently live✨

-##### version 0.1.0 is currently live! you can use it via this link 👉 https://cutlify.herokuapp.com
+##### version 0.1.0 is currently live!
+The API host is here 👉 https://cutlify.herokuapp.com

 ###### created by David Gabrielyan